 What is NuVasive?

-NuVasive, Inc. (NASDAQ: NUVA) is a prominent surgical company dedicated to advancing spine surgery through minimally disruptive, procedurally integrated solutions.
+NuVasive, Inc. (NASDAQ: NUVA) is a surgical innovator dedicated to transforming spine surgery and related procedures through minimally disruptive, procedurally integrated solutions.
 The company's comprehensive portfolio encompasses access instruments, implantable hardware, biologics, advanced software systems for surgical planning, navigation, and imaging, as well as magnetically adjustable implant systems and intraoperative monitoring services.
-NuVasive's offerings support a full spectrum of less invasive spine surgeries and limb lengthening procedures, positioning it as a key player in the medical device and surgical technology market.
+NuVasive's offerings support a full spectrum of less invasive spine surgeries and limb lengthening procedures, positioning it as a key player in advancing surgical outcomes and patient care.
 Headquartered in San Diego, California, the company maintains a global presence with offices across Europe, Australia, Brazil, Singapore, Japan, and the UK.

 How much funding has NuVasive raised?